ebiester/yet-another-todo-list/README.md

 This is a little project to scratch my own itch.
 This should not be considered a code sample at this point, or supported software for that matter.

 For crying out loud, it doesn't even have tests!
 The architecture is hideous!
 It's ugly!
+It has no tests!

 But it's heading down the path of implementing http://markforster.squarespace.com/autofocus-system/ for my own purposes.
 While I use Zim Wiki for my personal documentation, it's not doing the job I need for managing a large personal backlog.